sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - draft-query-group.md

 - When you configure the Multimodal Engine parameter, this method can extra data from non-text images, such as photographs, charts, or illustrations.
 For an example, see [Example: Extract from images](doc:query-group#example-extract-from-images).
 - When you configure the Source Fields parameter, you can use an LLM prompt to transform the extracted facts from other Query Group method calls.
   - For example, TBD/TODO take from summarizer lanugage
+    - *The Summarizer computed field method takes as input another extracted field's output, and transforms the text based on prompts or short samples of extracted values you provide.
+Use this method to transform another method's output when you can't use [types](doc:types) or other [computed field methods](doc:computed-field-methods).
+For example, if you use the [Row](doc:row) method to return an inconsistently formatted ranking (`first`, `1st`,  `1`), then you can use this method to consistently format the ranking.
+You can reformat with instructions like `reformat each inconsistently formatted instance of rank as a word (i.e. \"first\" not \"1st\" or \"1\") `.*
-  - TBD: i think it can be ANY source field type including sections + nested sections; what matters is that the shape of the questions is Query Group and the shape of the output is query group.  (see "sourceFields": ["transactions"] which is a zip of a table)
+  - TBD: i think it can be ANY source field type including sections + nested sections; what matters is that the shape of the questions is Query Group and the shape of the output is query group.  (see "sourceFields": ["transactions"] which is a zip of a table) ... so it should be a 'global' param' b/c it's about locating the context ... advice to use is is when your prompts are getting too complex?
+  - TODO: note that confidence signals aren't supported in 'interactions' note.
+  - TODO: how does it handle Sections? would that be better supported by List method's source fields
+    - possible answer: it's best for getting single data points/answer out of sections: ""what is the smallest value for b in all subsection values in section?"" "which patients are ?"

 #### Prompt Tips